Debzou/cozy-tutorial/README.md

 }
 ```

-To fill in the request-pomise information you just have to open a developer tool and look in the network part.
+To fill in option of request-pomise information you just have to open a developer tool and look in the network part.

 #### save data